Radhees-Engg/Through-Beam-Sensor/README.md

 - LDR as the receiver
 - Microcontroller (Arduino) for thresholding + counting

+I've use the raw ADC values of the LDR which is easy to use and faster than calculating the resistance value of the LDR, anyway I have also inclued that formula to caluculate the resistance if you want you can also use that.
 Initially, the system couldn’t detect fast objects because the code had a sampling loop that slowed down the response time.
 After removing that loop and restructuring the logic, the sensor became fast enough to catch quick beam breaks.

 ## Features